North Carolina Voting Guide

 How to Register in North Carolina

 You can register to vote in North Carolina as early as age 16, but cannot vote until you turn 18 (and meet the qualifications listed above).
+You can register to vote in person at the DMV, online, or by mail.
 Simply complete a voter registration form using your full name and address.
 After you complete the form, you need to print it and sign it with an ink pen.
 Once you've signed, mail it to the County Board of Elections.
-Note: Electronic signatures are not accepted for voter registration in North Carolina.
-You must sign with a pen.
+You may also file your registration online, and update your personal information on the same site.